Kysumi/dyno-table/docs/README.md

 - **Query vs Scan**: Performance implications and when to use each approach
 - **Memory Management**: Streaming vs batch loading patterns for different dataset sizes
 - **Index Design**: GSI and LSI patterns for efficient access patterns
+- **Conditional Operations**: How to use conditions for data integrity, duplicate prevention, and race condition handling

 **Performance Guidance**: Clear guidance on:
 - When to use streaming (`for await`) vs batch loading (`.toArray()`)